Skip to content

 Goals

-• Provide a minimal C ABI that exposes search and grep capabilities without leaking internal C++ types.
+• Provide a minimal C ABI for corpus access without leaking internal C++ types.

-• Enable embedders to build thin Swift/Kotlin wrappers on top of a shared library (libyams_mobile).
+• Enable embedders to build thin Swift/Kotlin/Flutter wrappers on top of a shared library (libyams_mobile).

 • Maintain binary compatibility across minor releases via versioned structs and feature flags.